ivan-gerasimov-1/ivan-gerasimov-1/README.md

 ### Hi there 👋

+## About

+**Senior Fullstack Engineer with 9 years of experience.** Specializing in development using **TypeScript**, **React** and **Node.js**, as well as web application architecture design, including local-first apps with extensive client-side logic.
+Experienced in team management, process establishment and cross-team collaboration in a large-scale product.

 ## Current stack

-TypeScript | React, React Router, TanStack Query, Vite | Node.js, Fastify
+TypeScript | React, React Router, TanStack Query, Vite, Vitest | Node.js, Hono

 ## Technologies and Tools